johnalison/obsidian-notes/0-inbox/ProgressReport 28 February 2025.md

-No writing
-Lots of good work
-Lifting good
-Habits all in check.
-Need more meditation

-4b side.
-Steady progress
-Fix to the synthetic data.

-Ive been working on the closure test with the Run2 synthetic dataset, making the Run 3 synthetic dataset, and answering the L2 comments.

- - The Run2 synthetic closure looks pretty good now, Im still seeing some large FvT weights.
-Not clear where they are coming from.
-Chuyan, can you point to me where the event selection is done for the FvT training code ?

- - The Run3 synthetic data looks good on our side, but Marina still sees big data vs syn-data differences.
-Im going to debug this with her.

- - The L2 comments are mostly done.
-We still need the 2D plots (ΔR vs mass / and nViews vs Mass) -- which I think AE is working on -- and the Acc X Eff pltos which I am working on.
-Seems like the trigger weights are not being applied in the cut flow currently,

-  - Id like to send a reply to the L2s soon.
-We should talk about when it makes the most sense to.
+Notebook work has been great; I'm really starting to find a rhythm here.
+I haven't done much zettlekasten in the past couple of weeks but will get back on track soon.
+All the other habits have been in check, probably need more meditation.
+Really getting back into lifting with the supersets.
+This has allowed me to get more work done in less time.

+Another couple of weeks of steady progress on the 4b side.
+I've been working to understand the closure with the synthetic data.
+This is much improved after implemented the rho corrections for the jet mass.
+I propagated this fix to the Run3 samples as well and Marina is now seeing good closure in SvB!
+Im still seeing some large FvT weights, its unclear where they are coming from I will try to track down in the FvT code.
+Marina still sees big data vs syn-data differences that I don't.
+I'm starting to debug this with her.

+I have been making steady progress on the L2 questions.
+I am now making the acceptance-times-efficiency plots and have near final responses to all the questions.
+There are some detailed questions about the hemisphere mixing that will take longer to answer.
+I think this will come after we send the first round of replies.

+Alejandro has done the rebinning to make the signal flat in the SR. This will be mainly a cosmetic change, but one that I think we should do.
+He is now moving to the 2D plots (ΔR vs mass / and nViews vs mass) needed for the AN.
+Chuyuan is continuing on classifier work, not exactly clear that it is mission critical.

-bbWW plan is to move to new coffea and Run3
+In bbWW, the plan is to move to new coffea release and then to Run3.
+Aniket is working on adapting the processor to coffea25.
+He will validate it with the previous study in Run2 before moving to Run3.

-Wesgot leaderman interview

-HGC
+Wes got an interview for the Leaderman fellowship!
+I really need to get him to hone the talk and prep him for the interview.

+HGC has been good.
+Mans tells me he is impressed with the impact my group is making.
 # Follow-ups